Project

 Actions #4

-Updated by Matt Jones almost 13 years ago
+Updated by Matt Jones over 13 years ago

 I agree that DatatypeConverter.parseDateTime(String) is a great way to go, ans supporting as much of the ISO 8601 as possible is best -- that's what we claim for EML, so it would match.
 If the DB can't handle the dates, it will throw an exception as you indicate and we can fall back to treating that particular value as a string (treating it as a number is probably not that useful).
 It seems to me that you have a good approach worked out.